Jamesjaq/nexus4/README.md

 Built with the future in mind. © 2026 NEXUS.

-If need be contact developers at : jimmysipenji@gmail.com
+If need be contact developers at : jimmysipenji@gmail.com or
                                    mbuthiaerique@gmail.com